Terms and Conditions

 - Energy Plan

-- Your selected plan from one of our variable rate tariffs the terms for which can be found on your welcome email and also in the help section of the website
+- Your selected plan from one of our variable rate or fixed term tariffs the terms of which can be found on your welcome email and also in the help section of the website

 - Meter Readings